tweag/python-monorepo-example/2018-07-09-funflow-example.md

    file processing, recusive calls for making the dependencies of the given target, and running docker containers.
 Usually, this sequencing is messy and difficult to follow.
-   With funflow, however, we can inject these various forms of computation into `Flow`s and sequence them seamlessly with arrow notation.
+   With Funflow, however, we can inject these various forms of computation into `Flow`s and sequence them seamlessly with arrow notation.
- * **Concise Code:** Because of the abstractions funflow provides, we can focus on the essential algorithm and get some efficiency \& safety for free.
+ * **Concise Code:** Because of the abstractions Funflow provides, we can focus on the essential algorithm and get some efficiency \& safety for free.